babyboydaprince/cookeys/README.md

 # Python Chrome cookie grabber and decryptor

-Python script which grabs chrome locally stored cookies and drecrypts them for further use.
+Python script which grabs chrome locally stored cookies and drecrypts them using the locally stored key.

 ## 🚀 Run